JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/03-Seeing-and-Solving-a-Harder-Example.md

 ## Failing to Solve a Harder Version

-Let's try using our `Variant`-based solution to solve a harder problem.
+Let's try using our `Either`-based solution to solve a harder problem.
 We'll solve the same problem the paper to which we referred beforehand solved.

 They want to define a program that can evaluate an expression that consists of adding and multiplying integers.
 However, they want to define this program in such a way that it also solves the Expression Problem.